dashbitco/nimble_pool/README.md

 NimblePool may not be a good option to manage processes.
 Also avoid using NimblePool to manage resources that support multiplexing, such as HTTP 2 connections (in fact, pools are not a good option to manage resources with multiplexing in general).

+## Callbacks

+NimblePool has two types of callbacks.
+Worker callbacks and pool callbacaks.
+The worker callbacks configure the behaviour of each worker, such as initialization, checkin and checkout.
+The pool callbacks configure general pool behaviour, such as initialization, and potentially queueing and dequeuing in the future.

 ## Examples

 To use `NimblePool`, you must define a module that implements the pool worker logic, outlined in the `NimblePool` behaviour.